sillelien/base-java/README.md

 # base-java

 A simple but powerful Java base image, based on Alpine Linux with S6 as a process supervisor and dnsmasq both of which have extremely small footprints adding virtually no runtime overhead and a minimal filesystem overhead.
 Alas Java 8 adds a pretty large overhead.

 This image aims to be a suitable base image for people who want to deploy Java containers to [Tutum](http://tutum.co).

+THis image can be found in the [Docker Registry](https://registry.hub.docker.com/u/vizzbuzz/base-java/)

 All you should need is something like: